 On the Plain of Fire's rim a series of badlands holds a large natural cavern occupied by Asparadispexillies, an enormous blue dragon.
-She roams over her vast territory from this perch, which covers the entire Northern Waste, sweeping down upon tribes without warning.
-Commonly known as Asp, or Aspex, her name roughly translates to "The close kiss of mourning divides the thousand plains."
+She soars over her vast territory from this perch, which covers the entire Northern Waste, sweeping down upon tribes without warning.
+Commonly known as Asp, or Aspex, her name roughly translates to "The close kiss of death divides the thousand plains."
 Supposedly in reference to young newlyweds of the Jaculi and Dar tribes, who were to unite the countless Urduk tribes, until Asp unceremoniously slaughtered them.
 Her close kiss a bolt of lightning.
-Since then, some tribes have even begun to preempt her attacks, leaving offerings hobbled outside her cave, but this is extremely ineffectual, as she is just as likely to devour the emissaries as the offering.
-On one occasion she ate the tribute bearer, flying the offering-a horseback to its tribe unharmed, even unbelievably leaving the saddlebags intact.
+Since then, some tribes have even begun to preempt her attacks, leaving tribute tied up outside her cave, but this is extremely hazardous, as she is just as likely to devour the tribute bearers as the tribute.
+In one instance she ate the tribute bearer, flying the offering-a horse-back to its tribe unharmed, even unbelievably leaving the saddlebags untouched.
 Passages delving deep beneath the Plain of Fire link with Asp's lair; however she ceases to show interest in these, as many times exploring the tunnels, polymorphing into smaller form, she was unable to find quarters large enough to resume shape.
 Finally finding such a cavern, Asp blundered into a mold colony reverting to true form, barely escaping before she asphyxiated.
 In addition the Graakhalians, engaging in numerous confrontations with Asp upon the surface, once witnessed her change.
 With the Graakhalians aware of her ability to assume alternate form, she is wary of shape shifting beneath the surface.
-Caught in alternate form an encounter could prove fatal.
-She will; however, willingly devour anything foolhardy enough to stray into the immediate environs of her lair and sizeable surrounding passageways.
+Caught in an alternate form encounters could prove dangerous.
+She will; however, gleefully gobble anything foolhardy enough to stray into the immediate environs of her lair and large surrounding passageways.
 Soaring over her immense domain Aspex fears little.
 Once; however, she made the mistake of attacking one of the SandLord's juggernauts.
 After destroying a number of Paritioners and severely damaging the juggernaut, while taking considerable wounds herself, she wisely abandoned the attack.
-For several months after, his destructive dreadnaught scoured the desert in search of revenge.
-The following year, while plundering a caravan found leaving a ruin yet unearthed, Aspex methodically searched and found several desired tokens.
+For several months after, his destructive dreadnaught stalked the desert in search of revenge.
+The following year, while plundering a caravan spotted leaving a ruin yet explored, Aspex methodically searched and found several desired tokens.
 So pleased, Asp absentmindedly flew off, leaving the disabled convoy for the Joblinwas.
 The Sandlord's juggernauts have afterwards given her wide berth.
 Asp senses Paritioners witnessing the act reported back to their master.
 The SandLord seemed consider this either apology or tribute, further infuriating Asp.
 Since then, Asparadispexillies and the SandLord exist in uneasy truce.
 She avoids attacking his juggernauts, and he avoids the vague vicinity of her lair.
-Lacking possession of an extensive monetary hoard, Asp has several objects of power secreted within her lair, acquired from various ruins.
-Whether Aspex quests for these relics out of sheer love of power or greater purpose remains unclear.
-Despite intention, Asparadispexillies presence will certainly figure prominently within the power structure of the waste throughout the foreseeable future.
+Lacking possession of an extensive monetary hoard, Asp has several objects of power stashed within her lair, acquired from various ruins.
+Whether Aspex quests for these relics out of simple love of power or greater purpose remains unclear.
+Despite intentions, Asparadispexillies presence will certainly factor into the power structure of the waste throughout the foreseeable future.